ewcloud/ewc-ansible-playbook-flavours-and-provisioning/playbooks/haproxy-flavour/docs/how-to/how-to-add-a-new-ssl-certifacte-to-server-in-haproxy.md

-# Add a new SSL certificate to a server in HAProxy
+# Add a New SSL Certificate to a Server in HAProxy

+This guide explains how to configure HAProxy to support SSL certificates and request a new certificate using Certbot for the European Weather Cloud.
+Follow these steps to ensure secure HTTPS traffic for your server.

-## Configure HaProxy
+## Configure HAProxy

-In order to request certificates you need to add letsencrypt backend exposed to port 8080 and have similar structure to the below section.
-Remember to configure the backend to your own server
+To request SSL certificates from Let's Encrypt, configure a dedicated backend for the Let's Encrypt ACME challenge, exposed on port 8080.
+This backend handles the validation process for certificate issuance.
+Below is an example HAProxy configuration.
+Replace placeholders (e.g., `YOUR_DOMAIN`, `YOUR_SERVER_IP`) with your actual server details.

 ```
-#HA Proxy Config
+# HAProxy Config
 global
   ulimit-n 500000
   maxconn 99999